 The total content of carbohydrates is 84g, the amount of fibre is only 6g!
 Besides that, the sugar content is quite high with 15g per 100g!
 So this one is not a perfect option.

-On the other hand, here is the nutritional information of a wholemeal bread, available in UK supermarkets:
+On the other hand, here is the nutritional information of a wholegrain bread, available in UK supermarkets:

 This looks a lot better: it contains 39.8g of carbohydrates and 6.8g of fibre!
-Added bonus: the sugar content is acceptable.
+Added bonus: the sugar content is quite low, too.